inhies/tweet/README.markdown

 # Tweet!
 #### Put twitter on your website with tweet!, an unobtrusive javascript plugin for jquery.

+### This is a modified version designed to work with status.net, however I'm too lazy to change all the documentation, so beware!
+If you want to use this with twitter you don't want my fork.

 ## Demos & examples

 See [tweet.seaofclouds.com](http://tweet.seaofclouds.com/), or the bundled `index.html` file.